Student & Family Handbook

-At PJA students are required to wear a kippah (head covering) during meals, during all Jewish Studies and Hebrew classes, at Kabbalat Shabbat, assemblies and other appropriate occasions.
+At PJA students are encouraged to wear a kippah (head covering) during meals, during all Jewish Studies and Hebrew classes, at Kabbalat Shabbat, assemblies and other appropriate occasions.
 Students are welcome and encouraged to wear their kippah throughout the day, though it is not required.
 Should a family choose to have their child not wear a kippah, a letter must be submitted to the office stating the reason for that request.

 There is a substantial difference between the full cost of a PJA education and tuition.
 We make up the difference through fundraising: PJA’s Annual Fund campaign, Auction, and other fundraisers.
 We urge all PJA families to participate in as many of these fundraising efforts as they can.
 We are grateful for the ongoing support of The Jewish Federation of Greater Portland.

 The Annual Fund is an important source of unrestricted funds for PJA.
 It funds classroom activities, faculty salaries, art supplies, technology, tuition assistance and other essential operating needs.
 The Annual Fund runs through the school year and supports the Early Childhood programs, the Day School, and the Afterschool program.
 Participation is what’s most important, so make your gift today at: www.pjaproud/donate.

 Our annual auction is our largest and most visible fundraiser.
 The funds raised at the annual auction provide tuition assistance (over half of PJA students receive TA) and essential operating support for PJA.
 Be a Sponsor.
 Solicit Donations.
 Attend and make a gift.
 There are lots of volunteer opportunities as well.
 For more information, go to pjaproud.org/auction.

 Remember PJA in your will, trust, retirement plan or life insurance policy.
 For information contact Steve Albert at email@example.com.